okta/okta-sdk-dotnet/docs/PushProviderApi.md

 Delete a Push Provider

-Delete a push provider by `pushProviderId`.
+Deletes a push provider by `pushProviderId`.
 If the push provider is currently being used in the org by a custom authenticator, the delete will not be allowed.

 ### Example
 ```csharp